Year of Call: 2010

 - Corbiere Ltd and others v Xu (Chancery Division), an application for a worldwide freezing order against a defendant in a claim for damages for misuse of confidential information (with Michael Swainston QC).

-- An LCIA arbitration involving a shareholders’ dispute concerning contracts worth over US$47 billion (with Mark Howard QC and others).
+- A multi-billion dollar arbitration under the LCIA rules involving a shareholders’ dispute concerning contracts entered into by a Russian commodity company (with Mark Howard QC and others).

-- An LCIA arbitration involving allegations of economic duress and breach of contract, worth over US$50 million (with Andrew Henshaw QC).
+- An arbitration under the LCIA rules involving allegations of economic duress and breach of contract, worth over US$50 million (with Andrew Henshaw QC).

-- A case involving a challenge to an arbitral award under section 68 of the Arbitration Act 1996 (with Andrew Henshaw QC).
+- A case involving a challenge to an arbitral award under section 68 of the Arbitration Act 1996 on the basis of a decision by the tribunal not to permit a party to amend its statement of case shortly before the final hearing (with Andrew Henshaw QC).

 - Evolve Capital Plc v Hoskins (Chancery Division), a claim and counterclaim worth a total of around £1.2 million relating to loan agreements entered into in the context of an investment in a company which owned the intellectual property rights for a dental product.